sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Then launch Dato again.

-#### Is it possible to pin Dato so it's always visible?

-This is unfortunately not possible as Dato uses a menu, not a popover, which cannot be pinned.

 #### How can I make the text in Dato be more easily readable?

 Try turning off the “Vibrancy” setting.
 You can also try increasing the text size with the “Larger text” setting.